River Woods Elementary School serves 518 students in grades Kindergarten-5.

 - Reading Proficiency: 42% (Btm 50%)

 - Source: National Center for Education Statistics (NCES), IA Dept. of Education

 River Woods Elementary School ranks among the top 20% of public schools in Iowa for:

 Percent Eligible For Free Lunch

-River Woods Elementary School's student population of 570 students has stayed relatively flat over five school years.
+River Woods Elementary School's student population of 518 students has declined by 12% over five school years.

-The teacher population of 40 teachers has stayed relatively flat over five school years.
+The teacher population of 38 teachers has declined by 7% over five school years.

 Total Classroom Teachers